rmustafin/russian_central_bank/README.md

 # RussianCentralBank

-This gem extends [Money](https://github.com/RubyMoney/money)::Bank::VariableExchange with [Money](https://github.com/RubyMoney/money)::Bank::RussianCentralBank and gives access to the Central Bank of Russia currency exchange.
+This gem provides access to the Central Bank of Russia currency exchange.
+It can be used as a standalone exchange rates parser and also extends [Money](https://github.com/RubyMoney/money)::Bank::VariableExchange with [Money](https://github.com/RubyMoney/money)::Bank::RussianCentralBank

 ## Installation